MattDEV02/laravel-linkedin/README.md

 ## Features

-- The Application is tested in 3 different SO:
+- Portable, the Application is tested in 3 different SO:

   1) Windows.
   2) Linux.
   3) MacOS.

 - Robust (checks in Client-side, Server-side and also in the DataBase).

+- Responsive-layout.

 - Easy to carry from one machine to another (both database and application).